How to Work With Your Health Insurance Plan

 - If so, is a pre-authorization required?
 A pre-authorization means the health plan will review information about the clinical trial before deciding to cover the patient care costs.

 - If your health plan requires a pre-authorization, what information do you need to provide?
-Examples might include copies of your medical records, a letter from your doctor, and a copy of the consent form for the trial.
+Examples might include copies of your medical records, a letter from your doctor, and a copy of the informed consent form for the trial.

 - If a pre-authorization is not required, you don't have to do anything else.
 But it is a good idea to request a letter from your health plan that states that a pre-authorization is not needed for you to take part in the clinical trial.